A System on the Brink

 Open new recurring revenue streams via remote and longitudinal monitoring at home, improving patient outcomes

-Sonus powers the strategy large vet groups are already pursuing: specialist leverage, nurse activation, and more cost-effective care pathways
+Sonus powers the strategy large vet groups are already pursuing: specialist leverage, nurse activation, cost-effective care

 Explosive Growth & Momentum